bbzaffari/Open-Source-RAG-Engine-System-with-Modular-Vector-Processing/README.md

 - Documentation:
   - All files under the `doc` or documentation-related directories.
 - Bindings:
-  - All files related to C++ ↔ Python bindings integration.
+  - All files related to C++/Python bindings integration.
 -  CMake:
   - All files and configurations with uppercase `CMake` in their name, including modular build configurations.